Lao People's Democratic Republic

 Export Products

-Laos' top export products are electrical energy and copper (refined and ores).
-Other export products include electrical machinery and equipment.
+Lao PDR's top export products are electrical energy, fertilisers, gold, and copper and iron ore.
+Other export products include rubber, paper, vegetables, electrical machinery and equipment.

 Trade Partners

-Laos is highly dependent on two regional partners -neighbouring Thailand and China, which together account for about 74% of overall trade.
+Lao PDR is highly dependent on two regional partners - neighbouring Thailand and China, which together account for about three quarters of overall trade.
 Both countries are at the same time the most important export market as well as source of imports.

 Economic Structure